We do not request reimbursement of costs

 Your doctor will also need to provide a statement confirming your diagnosis and prognosis.
 You would also need to provide information about any work you have attempted in the past, and how your condition has prevented you from continuing to work.

-If you have been diagnosed with anemia and you are thinking of applying for disability, it is important to speak with an SSD attorney.
+If you have been diagnosed with anemia and you are thinking of applying for disability, it is important to speak with a social security attorney in new jersey.
 An attorney can help you gather the evidence you need to prove your case and can ensure that your claim is filed correctly.